The Healing Elements of Somatic Practice

 As you move through the video guide, you may notice an uptick in emotional experience.
 While creating safe spaces and containers for emotions does invite difficult feelings to emerge, it also creates space for pleasurable feelings to emerge as well.
 We can't selectively numb our emotions, so when we numb painful emotions we are often numbing pleasurable ones too.
 As you notice yourself thaw out emotionally, remember you are coming into the FULL spectrum of your emotional experiences, including pleasurable experiences.

-Discomfort Vs. Dysregulation
+Discerning Discomfort Vs. Dysregulation

 As mentioned before, somatic practices are meant to be supportive containers for connection to the body, emotions, and physical sensations.
 Some of the emotions and sensations that surface could be uncomfortable or painful, such as grief and anger.
 Learning to be with our painful emotions in a resourced way, which is a regulated way, is how we learn to listen to the body story and integrate all parts of ourselves.